Not just AUM: Edward Jones embraces financial planning for a flat fee

 Moving away from AUM

 Industry reformers have long promoted the business model of offering a specific planning service for a flat fee, seeing it as a way to bring financial planning to a broader swath of the public.
-But Edward Jones views its new offering as a supplement to the advice clients are already paying for through asset under management fees, which are set at a percentage of the assets held in client accounts.
+But Edward Jones views its new service as a supplement to the advice clients are already paying for through asset under management fees, which are set at a percentage of the assets held in client accounts.

 READ MORE: More financial advisors are using non-AUM fees.
 Here's how